karlagoo/Create-a-random-password-/README.md

     * In this if statement the input was less than 8, more than 128 and the input was non-existent.
 I used the "||" (or) statement to satisfy that if any of those are true and error message will appear.
     * If none of those held true, then the generatePassword function would run

-The next criteria was for the used to be prompted whether they wanted, uppercase, lowercase, numbers, and/or special characters in their password.
-I started off by creating variables for each of the criteria.
-For these I used the "confirm" method because then it would assign the variable a boolean value which would make the conditional statements easier.
+The next criteria was for password to have uppercase, lowercase, numbers, and/or special characters.
+* I started off by creating variables for each of the criteria.
+    * For these I used the "confirm" method because then it would assign the variable a boolean value which would make the conditional statements easier.
+* I made the conditional "if" statements for each character description.
+* I created a new variable in which I can "push" each decision to.
+To do that I had to push two arrays together.
+* Lastly, to randomize what character from the chosen criteria that will be pushed to the password I used a foor loop.
+    * In this for loop, I used the "randomchars index".
+I set the length equal to the password length in order to connect the first criteria of number of characters chosen.